m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

 # Thread Performance Considerations

 ## Which Threading Model Is Better?
-Let’s compare the following two models to see which one is better
+Let's compare the following two models to see which one is better

 ![](https://assets.omscs.io/6599CE4C-F1E1-4AA1-A546-F2667436BE59.png)